-Continuous mode includes a buffered acquisition option.
 Buffered acquisition provides a way to receive updated spectra and model values more frequently, without sacrificing accuracy or repeatability.
 The buffered acquisitions setting specifies the number of consecutive acquisition cycles to combine in each reported spectrum by adding together the individual acquisition spectra.
+During buffered acquisition, the spectrum and model values are updated at the end of each acquisition cycle.